nginxinc/nginx-hugo-theme/exampleSite/content/test-product/code-blocks/code-blocks-root-non-root.md

 ---
 description: Code Blocks - With root and non-root
-title: Code Blocks - With root and non-root
+title: With root and non-root
 weight: 200
 ---